shangguanwang/100-days-of-code/round2-log.md

 **Today's Progress**:
 - Create "user login and logout" functionality for the personal finance dashboard project
 - Complete sorting item logic for the shopping list app Issue #12
+- Rewrite resume with a new Latex template, update the resume link in personal website

 **Thoughts**
 I was intimated by the user authentication functionality but turns out Firebase authentication is super easy to implement and the documentation is very clear.